ciberelmaster/Project-La/README.md

 This project is in open source please give a mensage to ciberelmaster if you want to colaborate us, we need people who wants a open source social network

 ===========================

+Act 09/03/2015

+Actualy we got a contribuitor in a Hackrom forum, Him is goes to work in another anonymous acount, we are working for a better main sheet and now we are in a 0,1% for the beta version.